 Stage 3 reading - Text structure

-Students learn to identify genre and specific structural and language features within a range of texts.
+Students will learn to identify genre and specific structural and language features within a range of texts.

 - EN3-3A: uses an integrated range of skills, strategies and knowledge to read, view and comprehend a wide range of texts in different media and technologies